Rui-San/LAPR2_2023_2024/docs/sprintB/us004/01.requirements-engineering/Readme.md

 **Output Data:**

-* List with the information about the selected collaborator and his skills.
+* Shows the information about the selected collaborator and his skills for confirmation.
 * Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)